Software, Bugs and Enhancements

 Complaining in a user forum, telling the salesman or even a VP about a problem will not get it solved.
 Turn the request in on the customer support system.
 Even small software companies have a method for reporting problems.
 Find out what it is and use it.
 Then keep a record or track of all the problems you report.
 Check on it quarterly if it is a long term fix.
 If you forget about the problem so will they.

+The goal is to fix a problem, not to satisfy your ego.
 Complaining, name calling and insults are great ways to have your problem dismissed.
-The goal is to fix a problem, not to satisfy your ego.
 When writing, talking on the phone or in person remember you want people to be your helpers.
-Apologize quickly when you do something stupid.
 Treat people with respect and show gratitude.
 Many will work hard for you once they know you are someone worth dealing with.
+Apologize quickly when you do something stupid.

 Learn to apologize.
 No matter how hard you try about 15% of the bugs you turn in will be misunderstandings or user errors.
 Apologize and move on.